AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-03-31-MiniProject.md

 - One thing that definitely needs improvement is decoupling the code more efficiently.
 Current design has the database operations also part of the notes and todo modules which can be moved to a different module.

 - Defining the scope of work so that every team member gets enough work to complete before the due date.

+Overall, this was a simple yet powerful exercise to put the learning into implementation and that too with a short team.
+Looking forward to applying the knowledge in the major project.